pfeinsper/21b-indago-rfid-conformance-tester/docs-src/hardware.md

 ## Packages and commands

-Our project uses the mandatory commands specified in the EPC-GEN2 documentation.
+This project uses the mandatory commands specified in the EPC-GEN2 documentation.
 However, those commands have varying sizes and even the same command could vary its size based on the data it sends.
 To work with this fluctuating command bit size, the group decided to separate the commands into 32-bit packages, where the 26 more significant bits are the actual data of the packet, and the 6 less significant are the mask, indicating how many of the 26 are in use.

 ![Package structure](./hardware/package.png)
 *Package visual example*

-This way, we have three possible situations given the command sizes:
+This way, there are three possible situations given the command sizes:

-- The command is larger than one package: if the command has more than 26 bits, we are able to break it into multiple packages, communicated in order through our components (more significant -> less significant);
+- The command is larger than one package: if the command has more than 26 bits, it is split into multiple packages, communicated in order through the components (more significant -> less significant);
-- The command is the same size as the package: the easiest case, where we just treat the package as the full command;
+- The command is the same size as the package: the easiest case, where the package is treated as the full command;
-- The command is shorter than one package: in this case we just fill the package up to the number of bits the command has, and then use the mask to communicate how many of the data bits in the package are useful, ignoring the ones not needed to the command;
+- The command is shorter than one package: in this case  the package will be filled up to the number of bits the command has, and then use the mask to communicate how many of the data bits in the package are useful, ignoring the ones not needed to the command;

-For example, if a command has 40 bits, we will break it into two packets.
+For example, if a command has 40 bits, it will be separated into two packets.
 The first one uses the 26 data bits, and the mask <guide>011010</guide> (26) to indicate all the data bits are in use.
 Then, the second package would only use 14 of the 26 data bits available to reach the 40 bits the command has, and so the mask would be <guide>001110</guide> (14) to indicate that only 14 bits should be analyzed.

-To communicate between the components that the command is over, we send a <guide>void package 0x000000</guide> after the last package of the command.
-This occurs in two times in our product: first, when sending the command to the TAG, the NIOS II sends a void package to the Sender to indicate the command is over.
+To communicate between the components that the command is over, a <guide>void package 0x000000</guide> is sent after the last package of the command.
+This occurs in two times in the product: first, when sending the command to the TAG, the NIOS II sends a void package to the Sender to indicate the command is over.
 Second, when receiving the response from the TAG, the Recevier sends a void package to the NIOS II to indicate that the command received is over.

 ## READER

-The READER, as shown in the diagram below, is the toplevel of our project, which contains the three main components.
-Here we will give an overview of each component, and a in depth analysis is present in the sections below.
+The READER, as shown in the diagram below, is the toplevel of the vhdl components, which contains the three main components.
+An in depth analysis is present in the sections below.

 ![Reader diagram](./hardware/reader.png)
 *Reader component visual diagram*

-The first one is the NIOS II soft processor, where we programmed the tests that will be run on the TAG.
+The first one is the NIOS II soft processor, where the group programmed the tests that will be run on the TAG.
 Therefore, its responsible for generating the commands for communicating with the TAG, as well as interpreting the responses it receives, to assert whether the TAG passes or fails each test.

 The second component is the IP core, developed in VHDL, and is responsible for encoding and sending messages to the TAG, as well as decoding any responses and passing the through to the processor.
 Those two tasks have been separated into the sender and the receiver respectively.